MelbDjango/lesson-one/slides/CLASS.md

 ```

 - URI: The resource you're requesting `/melbdjango`
-- Host: The server that we're request the resource from
+- Host: The server that we're requesting the resource from
 - Protocol: The version of HTTP you'd like to use `HTTP/1.1`

 ---